-If duplicate\last\bin is True, contents of the last bin will be written in the end twice.
+If duplicate_last_bin is True, then for histograms contents of the last bin will be written in the end twice.
 This may be useful for graphical representation: if last bin is from 9 to 10, then the plot may end on 9, while this parameter allows to write bin content at 10, creating the last horizontal step.